edgedb/edgedb/docs/clients/js/index.rst

    group
    reference

 This is the official EdgeDB client library for JavaScript and TypeScript.
-It’s the easiest way to connect to your database and execute queries from a Node.js or Deno backend.
+It's the easiest way to connect to your database and execute queries from a Node.js or Deno backend.